noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ---

-# The Effect of EMF
+# The Effects of EMF Emmiting Devices in the Home

 <br/>
 <br/>